-As the name already reveals, Gewürztraminer originated in the Alto Adige winegrowing village of Tramin.
+The name of the variety "Gewürztraminer" most likely originates from the Alto Adige winegrowing village of Tramin.
 “Traminer” was a term known throughout the entire German-speaking world as early as the thirteenth century.
-But for a long time, it nearly sank into oblivion.
-Today it is one of the most requested of the Italian white wines from Alto Adige.
-Its sumptuous spectrum of scents, with notes of rose petals, cloves, lychees, and other tropical fruits, makes Gewürztraminer the absolute embodiment of an aromatic wine variety.
-With its intense color, comparatively high alcohol content, and luxuriant texture, it is the epitome of a meditation wine.
+Today it is one of Alto Adige’s most popular wines.
+Its spectrum of scents, with notes of rose petals, cloves, lychees, and other tropical fruits, makes Gewürztraminer the absolute embodiment of an aromatic wine variety.
+With its intense color, comparatively high alcohol content, and luxuriant texture, Gewürztraminer is the epitome of a meditation wine.

 Area under cultivation: